OPS-E2E-PPE/VBA-Docs/api/Access.Application.CreateGroupLevel.md

 keywords: vbaac10.chm12524
 f1_keywords:
 - vbaac10.chm12524
-ms.prod: access
 api_name:
 - Access.Application.CreateGroupLevel
 ms.assetid: 880c1e36-b7b5-7ea4-a2ca-d7c3f0a5a7be
 ms.date: 02/05/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Application.CreateGroupLevel method (Access)

-You can use the **CreateGroupLevel** method to specify a field or expression on which to group or sort data in a report.
+Use the **CreateGroupLevel** method to specify a field or expression on which to group or sort data in a report.

 ## Syntax